-Raising cows seemed like the next logical step in my homesteading journey.
+Raising cows seemed like the next logical step in my homesteading journey but I never thought that there were so many cow raising mistakes.

 I’d mastered gardens and chickens, so how hard could it be?
 Turns out, pretty darn hard.
 The day I noticed Bessie, my prized Holstein, waddling instead of walking, I realized I’d made my first big mistake: overfeeding.